uploadtigris/Solar-Panel-Sites/README.md

 - Improve model accuracy with satellite-based topography (e.g., SRTM)
 - Factor in proximity to energy demand centers
 - Create Utilization Cartogram across different months
+- Investigate potential policy outcome predictions based on previous trends at state level
+- Investigate Texas at a more granular level (such as county/block level)